 Most patients with advanced cancer, and up to 60% of patients with any stage of the disease, experience significant pain.
 The World Health Organization (WHO) estimates that 25% of all cancer patients die with unrelieved pain.
-Although pain can be relieved adequately in most cancer patients, it remains undertreated because of unfounded fears of opioid addiction, unavailability of analgesics from pharmacies, and cultural reasons; however, it is the responsibility of healthcare professionals to address these barriers.
+Although pain can be relieved adequately in most cancer patients, it remains undertreated because of unfounded fears of opioid addiction, unavailability of analgesics from pharmacies, and cultural factors; however, it is the responsibility of healthcare professionals to address these barriers.
 Despite nearly 2 decades of awareness, medical oncologists continue to see poor pain management education during training, inadequate pain assessment, reluctance to prescribe opioids, and regulatory barriers.
-These trends are documented in every care setting, including designated cancer centers, where one-third of cancer patients received an inadequate dose of analgesics.
-Minority and elderly cancer patients continue to be more likely to have inadequate pain management.
+These trends are documented in every care setting, including designated cancer centers, where one-third of cancer patients continue to receive an inadequate dose of analgesics.
+Minority and elderly cancer patients continue to be more likely to have inadequate pain management, including administration of analgesics and palliative radiotherapy.
 The management of cancer-related pain is an ethical responsibility of healthcare professionals to relieve unnecessary suffering, as part of the duty to care.

 Significant pain adversely impacts function and affects all domains of quality of life during cancer treatment and survivorship.
 Pain, which reduces the patient’s performance status, reduces potential tolerance of cancer therapy and may cause patients to discontinue their cancer treatments.
 Recent studies have demonstrated that improved pain management results in improved survival.
 On the basis of this, clinical trials should account for pain levels in reporting survival outcomes.

 Pathophysiologic classification of pain forms the basis for therapeutic choices.
-Cancer-related pain may be broadly divided into pain caused by ongoing tissue damage (nociceptive) or by nervous system dysfunction that is not associated with ongoing tissue damage (non-nociceptive or neuropathic).
-Often, cancer-related pain is the result of both nociceptive and neuropathic causes.
+Cancer-related pain may be broadly divided into two types: pain caused by ongoing tissue damage (nociceptive) or by nervous system dysfunction that is not associated with ongoing tissue damage (non-nociceptive or neuropathic).
+Often, cancer-related pain has both nociceptive and neuropathic components.
 Damage to the nervous system may result in pain and loss of sensation and function.
 Such pain is typically described as burning or lancinating.
 Patients may report bizarre complaints, such as painful numbness, itching, or crawling sensations.
 The postamputation phenomenon of phantom pain (pain referred to the lost body part) and other neuropathic pains may be disabling.

 Psychological factors and comorbid psychiatric diagnoses, such as depression, may be associated with, and even result from, chronic unrelieved pain.
 Depressed mood and anxiety often are a consequence of the physiological impact of pain, including lack of sleep and declining function and nutrition.
 “Psychogenic pain” or somatoform pain disorder is extremely rare in cancer patients; psychogenic pain should be considered a diagnosis of exclusion.
 “Pseudo-addiction” is an iatrogenic physiological syndrome caused by the inadequate treatment of pain resulting in behaviors similar to those of opioid psychological dependence (addiction).
 Pseudo-addiction immediately resolves with adequate treatment of pain.